About

 • Official communications about a member’s standing and history at HCF, should they need or desire to leave and be recommended to another church fellowship.

-For those in good standing, requests to be remove from the membership roll will be honored at the time of their request.
+For those in good standing, requests to be removed from the membership roll will be honored at the time of their request.
 For those under church discipline, each request will be taken under review.
 No resignation will be accepted for the purpose of avoiding the biblical discipline/restoration process.

 We believe it is an issue of utmost importance, and also self-evident, for people who consider HCF to be their own local church, to publicly identify as such, for the purposes stated above.